 If you have been following me on social media, then you know that I have been practicing yoga.
 My practice method is 2-3 times a week, and sometimes I’ll post the transitions I’m practicing on IGTv (Check my Instagram for “Self-Care Sundays”).
-I’ve been enjoying getting to learn more about how it can help improve my physical and mental health.
+I’ve been enjoying getting to learning yoga poses to help improve my physical and mental health.
 Regular discipline and practice have increased my ability to find inner peace and salvation.
 Oh, and did I mention that I’m not an expert at this?
 Although I am not as trained as some, I’ve still gained a bit of knowledge about the art of yoga.
 We all don’t have to be Yogis!

 Being at home for five/six months has taken a lot of adjustment for all of us, and it steadily affects my mind and body.
 Yoga has allowed me to escape to find release.
 I’ve learned eight poses or transitions that have helped me to relieve tension, stress, and anxiety.
 These eight yoga poses are great for beginners like me and are steps in the direction towards allowing yoga to heal your body.